Frequently Asked Questions

 I was shortlisted last year, can I apply again this year?

 If you were shortlisted but did not win in previous years, yes, you can apply again.
 All the learning you have done in the last 12 months can only strengthen your application.
 Many past winners won on the second, even third, attempts.
-However, if you are already won an award with EIL (Explore, Travel Awards or Global Awareness Programme), you are not eligible to apply again.
+However, if you have already won an award with EIL (Explore, Travel Awards or Global Awareness Programme), you are not eligible to apply again.

 I don’t have an Irish passport, can I still apply?